ecmwf/datacube-spec/readme.md

   An axis which cannot be ordered in a scientifically-meaningful way, such that it is not possible to express a range of values.
 In the above example, `class`, `stream` and `parameter` are all unordered axes.
 These axes are primarily for categorical distinctions within the data.

-A **request** may include other key-value pairs in its associated key or query, which are non-indexing axes.

 See the full [specification](./spec/readme.md).